Coming Back to GitHub

 git remote add github git@github.com:username/repo.git

-git push github --mirrorNinety repos, all across.
-The GitLab account is still sitting there with forwarding READMEs, which is the digital equivalent of leaving a note on a flat you've already vacated.
+git push github --mirrorAbout ninety repos, all across.
+The GitLab account is still sitting there with forwarding READMEs in case Claude tries to pull stuff from there.
 I'll delete it eventually.
-Probably.

 GitHub is good and slightly annoying and I'm glad to be back.
 We'll see.